srvk/how2-dataset/README.md

 }
 ```

-We also acknowledge earlier work on the same data:
+We also acknowledge earlier work (including first-time data collection) on the same data (and encourage you to do the same):

  - Shoou-I Yu, Lu Jiang, and Alexander Hauptmann.
 Instructional Videos for Unsupervised Harvesting and Learning of Action Examples.
 In Proc.
 22nd ACM International Conference on Multimedia; Orlando, FL; U.S.A.; 2014.
 ACM. http://doi.acm.org/10.1145/2647868.2654997.